qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 # SfDataGrid Column and row selection functionality

-Original SfDataGrid lets user to select cells or whole rows.
-It lacks of column selection.
+The original SfDataGrid allows the user to select cells or entire rows.
+It lacks column selection.

 ## The whole SfDataGrid column selection

 ![image info](Images/ColumnSelection.png)

-Default styles for GridHeaderCellControl, GridCell are defined to let the application to select the grid columns, and mark them by gray background.
+The default styles for GridHeaderCellControl and GridCellControl are defined to allow the application to select grid columns and mark them with a gray background.

-When nothing is selected, the column header row and row header column are displayed with silver background with graphite foreground and the grid cell background is transparent.
+When nothing is selected, the column header row and row header column appear on a silver background with a graphite background, and the grid cell background is transparent.

-When the column is selected, its header cell background turns to dark gray, and its cells background turns to silver.
+When a column is selected, the background of its header cell turns dark gray and the background of its cells turns silver.

-The appropriate styles are named as "SelectedColumnHeaderStyle", "SelectedGridCellStyle" and "UnselectedGridCellStyle".
+The corresponding styles are named "SelectedColumnHeaderStyle," "SelectedGridCellStyle," and "UnselectedGridCellStyle."
-Default GridHeaderCellControl style has no name (as required for default styles).
+The default GridHeaderCellControl style has no name (which is required for default styles).

 ```xml
   <Style TargetType="sf:GridHeaderCellControl">